Fibroadenomas of the Breast: Causes, Symptoms, and Treatment

 Fibroadenoma treatment

-Fibroadenomas usually don’t require treatment.
+Fibroadenomas usually don’t require treatment unless they are large, painful, or growing rapidly.
 They often go away on their own.
 Your doctor may recommend monitoring the fibroadenoma for changes for a certain amount of time.

 Fibroadenoma FAQ